 Nper rev and its associated harmonic derivative frequencies are product of two main sources.

 1. Rotor Blade flapping to equality.
-The greatest contributor is the action of the rotor blade flapping to equality to equalize lift across the disc throughout its rotation.
+The greatest contributor of Nper Rev vibration with increasing airspeed, is the action of the rotor blade flapping to equality to equalize lift across the disc throughout its rotation.
 It is caused by energy transfer from rotor blade to airframe via the transmission.
 This energy is created in the rotor in the form of a “whiplash” action induced along the blade as the tip of the blade reverses direction of travel.
 This change in direction of the tip is caused by the ever-changing creation of lift as the local angle-of-attack is constantly altering as the local relative wind ever-changes with constantly varying local airflows throughout the rotation of the rotor blade.
 These changes are most prevalent with increasing Airspeed.
 Hence most compensating devices are tuned for best effect at cruise or high IAS.

 These causes are discussed in greater depth in RTB, available in the Free downloads.

 Practical Demonstration: Low Speed N Per Rev. This demonstration requires you to enter a swimming